 The general rule is that the car that has a longer distance from the fixtures should reduce its speed or stop to let the nearest vehicle go ahead.

 However, sometimes this can be harmoniously considered and agreed among drivers to let who go first.
-Don’t make a collision just because of a lane to go.
+Don’t make a collision just because of a lane to go or any types of road.

 Rule 4: Cutting in